 I take the time to point out all of those passages to make something very clear.
 It is mostly hidden in a reading of the Old Testament.
 However, it is explicit and obvious and impossible to miss in even a casual reading the New Testament:

 God is not alone in acting in and upon the world.
 There are other evil forces at work.
 There is another spiritual kingdom that is at odds with God’s kingdom.

 Just as I John 5:19 says, “We know that we are God’s children, and that the whole world lies under the power of the evil one.” (emphasis mine)

 This is NOT so clear in the Old Testament, but it is absolutely undeniable in the New Testament.
-Whatever mystery surrounding the dark operations of an opposing kingdom of darkness covers the Old Testament, it has been conspicuously and dramatically removed in the revelation of the New Testament.
+Whatever veil that covers the “mystery” surrounding Satan’s opposing kingdom of darkness in the Old Testament has been conspicuously and dramatically removed in the revelation of the New Testament.

 This is an example of what theologians call progressive revelation.
 This means that, although we might be introduced to a subject at an earlier point in time, the full understanding isn’t communicated until a later point in time.
 The latter gives a fuller revelation to the former.
 One cannot take the old and use it to interrupt the new.
 The new supersedes the old.

 Therefore, given the mass amount of revelation about Satan that is provided by Jesus and His followers, as found in the New Testament, logic dictates that we first start in the place where we have the most information about Satan, rather than using Job’s account as our foundational framework.
 Instead of starting from a few, sparse, revelatory Old Testament passages regarding Satan’s relationship with God, let us first get our footing from the place where the most concentrated and informative content on the devil is found—in the life and work of Jesus Christ and the letters and dramatic acts of those who first followed Him.